vazome/vazome.tech/content/AI and MLOps/MLOps on Kubernetes — Jupyter, MLFlow, Airflow.md

 Here is Jupyter note showcasing linear regression model.
 [03-training-ride-prediction.ipynb](https://github.com/vazome/mlops-zoomcamp-epam/blob/main/01-intro/03-training-ride-prediction.ipynb)

-# Tracking and Management with MLFlow
+# A Brief Into MLFlow
 Use MLFlow for experiment: tracking, logging and statistical insights and it is supported by within [[Databricks]].
 You can install it in a python project via `uv add mlflow{:shell}` ^608101

 To start MLFlow tracking server: `mlflow ui --backend-store-uri sqlite:///mlflow.db{:shell}` — MLFlow supports remote artifact stores, such as AWS S3 [Artifact Stores \| MLflow](https://mlflow.org/docs/latest/ml/tracking/artifact-stores/)